What to Expect: 2020-21

 You can access library collection materials through a number of channels.
 Digital resources are readily available.
 Although library stacks are closed to browsing, you can still access items from our collections in a variety of ways:

 - You can request library materials through our Retrieve From Shelf process, then pick them up at a preferred library service desk.
-TripSaver will not be available this fall.
+TripSaver will not be available this spring.

 - Once returned, physical materials will be quarantined for 96 hours before processing.